 Your skin needs some serious cleansing

 If it isn’t a part of your daily routine, then it should be.
 Cleansing gently removes the impurities from our complexion, and prepares our skin for the products soon to follow.
-And no other time is a good cleanse needed then when you’ve been surrounding by car fumes and city life.
+And no other time is a good cleanse needed than when you’ve been surrounded by car fumes and city life.

 Clarins Extra-Comfort Anti-Pollution Cleansing Cream, £23.00, Buy here

 We should be eating them much more than we do, but what if I told you your skin depended on it?
 Anti-oxidants are the nutrients and enzymes which repair damage to your tissue.
 Pollution damage is thus its number one cause for concern.

 And while we struggle to meet our five-a-day, you can give your skin a head start by massaging in those anti-oxidant-rich products.
 Try Estee Lauder Day Wear Advanced Multi Protection Anti Oxidant And UV Defense – beauty bloggers claim it is the ideal moisturizer for a day in the not-so-fresh air.

 On the importance of moisturizers, tackle the main side effect of London life (dehydration) by getting some deep hydration before you’ve even stepped out the door.
 Plus, this hydration can curb the effects of early aging, keeping the wrinkles at bay for as long as we tell ourselves they are just laughter lines.

 Moisturizers by Estee Lauder DayWear Multi-Protection Anti-Oxidant Creme SPF15 Dry Skin 50ml, Buy here

 Protecting yourself from pollution isn’t exactly rocket science (or should that be climate change science?), no matter how many big words they love to cram onto their packaging.
 The best way to defend yourself from the fumes of the city streets is by ensuring the phrase ‘anti-pollutant’ is clogging up your beauty bag.